vanv0054/ecommerce-pattern-library/README.md

 ---

-Rugby Essentials is an ecommerce rugby store where you can get anything that suits your rugby wants and needs
+Rugby Essentials is an ecommerce rugby store where you can get anything that suits your rugby wants and needs.